Empathy: Manipulative use

 Scholars have noted that empathy can be manipulated or used disingenuously.
 This form of strategic or performative empathy, sometimes colloquially referred to as "fake empathy," can be employed to gain trust, manage impressions, or influence others emotionally without genuine concern for their well-being.
 Though not widely used in academic literature, the idea overlaps with the concept of instrumental empathy, in which empathic expressions are used to achieve non-empathic goals, such as persuasion, manipulation, or social control.

-Long-term effects

-Bloom points out that parents who have too much short-term empathy might create long-term problems for their children, by neglecting discipline, helicopter parenting, or deciding not to get their children vaccinated because of the short-term discomfort.

 Compassion fatigue

 Excessive empathy can lead to "empathic distress fatigue", especially if it is associated with pathological altruism.
 The risks are fatigue, occupational burnout, guilt, shame, anxiety, and depression.
 Tania Singer says that health care workers and caregivers must be objective regarding the emotions of others.
 They should not over-invest their own emotions in the other, at the risk of draining away their own resourcefulness.
 Paul Bloom points out that high-empathy nurses tend to spend less time with their patients, to avoid feeling negative emotions associated with witnessing suffering.
-This form of burnout can impair moral judgment, reduce caregiving effectiveness, and contribute to depersonalization.
+This form of burnout can impair moral judgment, reduce caregiving effectiveness, and contribute to depersonalization.This distinction has practical relevance for understanding burnout in helping professions.

+The widely used term 'compassion fatigue' describing the emotional exhaustion of caregivers exposed to chronic suffering may be a misnomer: because compassion is associated with positive affect and resilience rather than distress, the underlying phenomenon is better described as empathic distress fatigue, reflecting exhaustion from repeated unregulated empathic sharing rather than from compassion itself.
+In a controlled training study, participants who completed the empathy training showed increased activation in 'empathy-for-pain' regions (AI, mACC) when viewing others' suffering, accompanied by increased negative affect.
+In contrast, participants who completed compassion training showed activation in reward- and affiliation-related regions (medial orbitofrontal cortex, ventral striatum, pregenual anterior cingulate cortex) and increased positive affect, with the negative affect typically triggered by witnessing suffering reduced back to baseline.